Expenses Expenses Expenses

-It probably goes without saying that different boats and different techniques will also require different budgets.
-None-the-less.
+It probably also goes without saying that different boats and different techniques will also require different budgets.
 Smaller is cheaper.
 Simpler is cheaper.
 Go figure.

 Surprisingly few tools are required to build a cedar strip canoe.
 But you do need tools.

 Here’s the short list if you buy a kit.